Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and

-The staggered CSL corresponds to No.~11 in the staggered flux $U(1)$ CSL phases in Table IX of Ref.~\onlinecite{PhysRevB.93.094437}.
+The staggered CSL corresponds to $U(1)$ CSL phase No.~11 in Table IX of Ref.~\onlinecite{PhysRevB.93.094437}.

 \textit{Experimental probes---} We begin by presenting the absolute value of the spin-spin correlation function, $\left|\braket{S_{i}^{z}S_{j}^{z}}\right|$, for (a) DSL, (b) gapped CSL, and (c) staggered CSL calculated by VMC simulations in Fig.~\ref{fig:staticspinstructurefactor}.
-Because they are gapless, both the DSL and the staggered CSL exhibit algebraic decay of spin correlations, $\left|\braket{S_{i}^{z}S_{j}^{z}}\right| \propto |i-j|^{-\alpha}$, but with different exponent: $\alpha \approx 4$ in the DSL~\cite{PhysRevB.77.224413} and $\alpha \approx 2$ in the staggered CSL.
-We also compare the decay of the spin correlations in real space with predictions from mean-field theory in Fig.~\ref{fig:staticspinstructurefactor}(a) and (c).
+Being gapless, both the DSL and the staggered CSL exhibit algebraic decay of spin correlations, $\left|\braket{S_{i}^{z}S_{j}^{z}}\right| \propto |i-j|^{-\alpha}$, but with different exponent: $3 \leq \alpha \leq 4$ in the DSL~\cite{PhysRevB.77.224413} and $\alpha \approx 2$ in the staggered CSL.
+We also compare the real-space decay of the spin correlations with predictions from mean-field theory in Fig.~\ref{fig:staticspinstructurefactor}(a) and (c).
 In contrast, the spin correlations decay exponentially in the gapped CSL, as shown in Fig.~ \ref{fig:staticspinstructurefactor}(b).

 The bottom row of Fig.~\ref{fig:staticspinstructurefactor} displays the static spin structure factor $S^{zz}(\bm{q})$,